arboleya/ghfm/README.md

   - Serves it at [http://localhost:54321](http://localhost:54321)
   - Watch your `markdown` file for change
   - Re-render `html` on every change
-  - Pushes updates down the wire to your browser
+  - Pushes updates down the wire to connect browsers/devices

 # Help